a17sol/ProHiC/README.md

 ```
 sudo pip install https://github.com/a17sol/ProHiC/archive/master.zip
 ```
-In most cases "sudo" is not really necessary, but is recommended.
+In most cases `sudo` is not really necessary, but is recommended.

 #### Linux